-• R.JAVA.5: S.PACKAGE may perform OP.CREATE only if the value of the Sharing parameter is "Standard".

-FDP\ACF.1.3/FIREWALL The TSF shall explicitly authorise access of subjects to objects based on the following additional rules:

-${\odot}$ 1) The subject S.JCRE can freely perform OP.JAVA(") and OP.CREATE, with the exception given in FDP\ACF.1.4/FIREWALL, provided it is the Currently Active Context.

-• 2) The only means that the subject S.JCVM shall provide for an application to execute native code is the invocation of a Java Card API method (through OP.INVK\INTERFACE or OP.INVK\VIRTUAL).

-FDP\ACF.1.4/FIREWALL The TSF shall explicitly deny access of subjects to objects based on the following additional rules:
+- R.JAVA.5: S.PACKAGE may perform OP.CREATE upon O.JAVAOBJECT only if the value of the Sharing parameter is "Standard" or "SIO". - R.JAVA.6 ([JCRE3], §6.2.8): S.PACKAGE may freely perform OP.ARRAY\ACCESS or OP.ARRAY\LENGTH upon any O.JAVAOBJECT whose Sharing attribute has value "global array". - FDP\ACF.1.3/FIREWALL The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: - 1) The subject S.JCRE can freely perform OP.JAVA(") and OP.CREATE, with the exception given in FDP\ACF.1.4/FIREWALL, provided it is the Currently Active Context. - 2) The only means that the subject S.JCVM shall provide for an application to execute native code is the invocation of a Java Card API method (through OP.INVK\INTERFACE or OP.INVK\VIRTUAL). - FDP\ACF.1.4/FIREWALL The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - 1) Any subject with OP.JAVA upon an O.JAVAOBJECT whose LifeTime attribute has value "CLEAR\ON\DESELECT" if O.JAVAOBJECT's Context attribute is not the same as the Selected Applet Context. - 2) Any subject attempting to create an object by the means of OP.CREATE and a "CLEAR\ON\DESELECT" LifeTime parameter if the active context is not the same as the Selected Applet Context. - 3) S.PACKAGE performing OP.ARRAY\AASTORE of the reference of an O.JAVAOBJECT whose sharing attribute has value "global array" or "Temporary JCRE entry point". - 4) S.PACKAGE performing OP.PUTFIELD or OP.PUTSTATIC of the reference of an O.JAVAOBJECT whose sharing attribute has value "global array" or "Temporary JCRE entry point"

+FDP\ACF.1.4/FIREWALL: